Impact

 Risk and Exploitability

 The CVSS score of 7.1 indicates a high‑risk scenario, though there is no EPSS score available to determine current exploitation probability and the vulnerability is not listed in CISA KEV.
-Exploitation requires uploading or installing a malicious Bazaar package that contains a README with an event handler attribute such as onpointerover or onfocusin.
-Because the rendered README is inserted into the main document, the attack is achievable without a separate iframe or sandbox, and does not require the user to view external content.
-The likely attack path is a third‑party package author submitting malware to the Bazaar marketplace, which a privileged administrator may open and interact with, triggering the embedded script.
-Therefore, administrators should treat this as a high‑risk XSS that can lead to remote code execution.
+Exploitation does not require installation of the malicious Bazaar package; a privileged administrator simply needs to open the package listing and interact with it, at which point the malicious README containing modern event handler attributes such as onpointerover or onfocusin is rendered and injected into the main document.
+Because the rendered README is inserted directly into the main document, the attack is achievable without a separate iframe or sandbox, and does not rely on external content.
+The likely attack path is a third‑party package author submitting malware to the Bazaar marketplace, which a trusted administrator opens and interacts with, triggering the embedded script and allowing the attacker full control of the workspace.

 OpenCVE Enrichment